Wan-sdon-code/System-logic-v26/README.md

 You will still make mistakes.

-You will still lose things.

-There will still be situations you cannot control.
+There will still be things you cannot control.

 But perhaps having something deeper than money, work, status or other people's approval gives you somewhere to stand when those things